chesseraf/chess-knight-board-traversal/README.md

 All solvers can solve a 1000 x 1000 board in 25 seconds.
 The solvers without prespecified endpoints can solve a 1000 x 1000 board in 10 seconds

 There is an option to add extra randomness which should preserve similar statistics.
+There is also an option for higher randomness, but it takes longer to find solutions so the statistics may slightly differ for it.
 The minimum board size is 4x8.
 If one of the dimensions is 4, then there are less solver options given.

 ## Folder Structure
-All of the Java code is in src/KnightPackage
+All of the Java code is in `src/KnightPackage`

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.
+The compiled output files will be generated in the `bin` folder by default.

 ## Using the jar file
 The .jar file for this project called KnightSolverV4.jar is available in the project.
 It is at the same level as the bin and src folders.